perlun/perlun.eu.org/_i18n/en/_posts/2018-06-28-jruby-memory-leak-in-production.md

 ```

 Interestingly enough, this is what it looked like after just running it for
-a few minutes:
+a few minutes (the first entry in the list):

 ![Java using loads of memory](/images/2018-06-28-jruby-memory-leak-in-production-05-provoking-a-leak.png)

 But: it seemed to stop at 4.30 GiB for whatever reason.
 Anyhow, I created
-a heap dump of this process also - of course, I had to a completely
+a heap dump of this process also - of course, I had to use a completely
-different command this time but `jmap` was friendly enough to hint me in
+different command this time but `jmap` was friendly enough to at least hint me about
 the right direction...

 ```shell